mDL Server-Side Verification

 For mDL Server-Side Verification, you need to run the Regula Web Service in your environment.
 Refer to the Web Service section for instructions on how to do that.

-HTTP Headers
+HTTP headers

-Since Regula Web Service is engaged when working with Regula Mobile SDK, you may need to adjust HTTP requests’ headers in your application to pass additional information to the Web Service.
+Since Regula Web Service is engaged when working with Regula Mobile SDK, you may need to adjust HTTP request headers in your application to pass additional information to the Web Service.
 That can be achieved in the following way:

 let backendProcessingConfig = RGLBackendProcessingConfig()